Liam Halligan

 Photo by Shauna Maher

-Delighted to say that we had a completely sold out run during our
+This production had a sold out run during the

 'This work gives a vivid insight into this kind of life experience.
 O’Hara’s heartfelt play wades skillfully into this debate in the highest of heels.